t-d-k/LibreCrypt/docs/command_line_decryption_utilities.md

 </A>
 Each of the command line decryption utilities is designed to operate in the following manner:

-  1. Open the (input) encrypted volume file.
-			* The filename used is **hard coded** to "inFile.dat"; obviously this may be changed as required.
+  1. Open the (input) encrypted volume file.(The filename used is **hard coded** to "inFile.dat"; obviously this may be changed as required.)

-  1. Open/Create the (output) plaintext volume file.
-			* The filename used is **hard coded** to "outFile.dat"; obviously this may be changed as required.
+  2. Open/Create the (output) plaintext volume file.(The filename used is **hard coded** to "outFile.dat"; obviously this may be changed as required.)

-  1. Generate an IV, if required
-			* The method of generating the IV may vary, dependent on how the volume was encrypted
+  3. Generate an IV, if required.
+(The method of generating the IV may vary, depending on how the volume was encrypted)

-			1. Read in a sector's worth of data from the input (encrypted) file
+  4. Read in a sector's worth of data from the input (encrypted) file
-  1. Decrypt the sector, block by block
+  5. Decrypt the sector, block by block
    * The key used here is **hard coded** in the source, and must be the actual key that was used to encrypt the data (obviously!)
    * The way in which decryption is carried out is cypher, and cypher implementation dependent

-  1. Write the decrypted sector to the output (plaintext) file
+  6. Write the decrypted sector to the output (plaintext) file
-  1. Repeat steps 3-6 until all data has been decrypted
+  7. Repeat steps 3-6 until all data has been decrypted
-  1. Close the output file
+  8. Close the output file
-  1. Close the input file
+  9. Close the input file

 Please note: